Robins Air Force Base: Modern era

 For a brief period, Robins AFB was the home of the C-27J Schoolhouse.
 The schoolhouse officially began classes at Robins Air Force Base, Georgia on 9 September 2009.
 L-3 Link (a subsidiary of the former L3 Technologies) operated the official C-27J schoolhouse at the Georgia Department of Defense's Fixed Wing Flight Facility at Robins AFB.
 This flight facility included training classrooms, computer learning center, a 100-person auditorium, flight planning, and fight operations areas.
 The facility also housed the resident Government Flight Representative and Aviation Program Team assigned to the C-27J contract.
 Fixed Wing Flight Facility Robins AFB is also home of Hotel Company, 171st Aviation Regiment, Georgia Army National Guard, flying the cargo delivery Short C-23 Sherpa.
-The schoolhouse was deactivated when the Air Force divested its C-27J fleet as part of the 2014 National Defence Authorization Act.
+The schoolhouse was deactivated when the Air Force divested its C-27J fleet as part of the 2014 National Defense Authorization Act.

 On 1 April 2016, an EF-1 tornado ripped through the northeast corner of Centerville and continued over Robins Air Force Base, ripping off hangar roofs.

 Robins was one of several filming locations used in the 2020 disaster film Greenland, with the protagonist and his family being sent to the base to be evacuated in advance of a catastrophic comet impact.